huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 // There is no sep=' ' or any other parameters in javascript.
 This is a good alternative.
 ```

-More consoles...(Only here to make things nice)
+More consoles...(Only here to make things friendly)
 ```javascript

 var SUTD = ["EPD", "ASD", "ESD", "ISTD", "the-new-AI-degree-which-not-yet-to-be named"]